system76/docs/_articles/bootloader.md

 ---
 layout: article
-title: Bootloaders - Repair The Bootloader
+title: Repair the Bootloader
 description: >
-   How to repair and reinstall your bootloader.
+   How to repair and reinstall the bootloader.
 keywords:
   - Support
   - Grub